lordPachy/hpcengineering/Advanced Methods for Scientific Computing/cluster_guide.md

 can be used to query a specific device.

 # Submitting jobs
+We should use the login node only for login.
+All the other jobs should be submitted.

 We can use the files in the PBS folders as examples of job submissions.\
 We can add an option select=7 and then place=scatter.